matthewphamilton/r4dev/content/en/docs/Model/Authoring-Modules/Packaging-Modules/index.en.md

 `ready4pack` builds on both third party development workflow tools (such as `devtools`) and ready4 tools for authoring functions ([ready4fun](https://ready4-dev.github.io/ready4fun/articles/V_01.html)) and classes ([ready4class](https://ready4-dev.github.io/ready4class/articles/V_01.html)). `ready4pack` integrates these tools in a common workflow, while adding tools for authoring and documenting R package datasets.

 A combination of the `ready4_pack_manifest` class and `author` method are used to implement this workflow.
-This workflow has been used to author all public versions of the ready4 framework R packages available in the [ready4 github repository](https://github.com/ready4-dev).
+This workflow has been used to author all public versions of the ready4 R packages available in the [ready4 github repository](https://github.com/ready4-dev).

 ## Workflow

 ### Manifest

-The main class exported as part of `ready4pack` is `readypack_manifest` list based [ready4 Framework sub-module](https://ready4-dev.github.io/ready4/articles/V_01.html), that extends the [`ready4fun_manifest`](https://ready4-dev.github.io/ready4fun/articles/V_01.html) and [`ready4class_manifest`](https://ready4-dev.github.io/ready4class/articles/V_01.html) sub-modules.
+The main class exported as part of `ready4pack` is `readypack_manifest` list based [ready4 sub-module](https://ready4-dev.github.io/ready4/articles/V_01.html), that extends the [`ready4fun_manifest`](https://ready4-dev.github.io/ready4fun/articles/V_01.html) and [`ready4class_manifest`](https://ready4-dev.github.io/ready4class/articles/V_01.html) sub-modules.

 ### Typical usage